CWE-96: Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')

 What are the security consequences of Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')?+

-If exploited, CWE-96 (Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')) it can compromise Confidentiality, Access Control, Integrity, Availability, Other and Non-Repudiation, leading to outcomes such as Read Files or Directories, Read Application Data, Gain Privileges or Assume Identity, Execute Unauthorized Code or Commands and Hide Activities.
+If exploited, CWE-96 (Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')) it can compromise Confidentiality, Access Control, Integrity, Availability, Other and Non-Repudiation, leading to outcomes such as Read Files or Directories, Read Application Data, Bypass Protection Mechanism, Gain Privileges or Assume Identity, Execute Unauthorized Code or Commands and Hide Activities.

 How do you prevent or mitigate Improper Neutralization of Directives in Statically Saved Code ('Static Code Injection')?+